renaissance-benchmarks/renaissance/CONTRIBUTION.md

 }
 ```

+Above, the name of the benchmark will be automatically generated from the class name.
+In this case, the name will be `my-java-benchmark`.

 To create a new group of benchmarks (for example, benchmarks that depend on a new framework),
 create an additional `sbt` project in the `benchmarks` directory,
 using an existing project, such as `scala-stdlib`, as an example.